microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/examples/New-MgBetaApplicationTokenIssuancePolicyByRef.md

 New-MgBetaApplicationTokenIssuancePolicyByRef -ApplicationId $applicationId -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaApplicationTokenIssuancePolicyByRef Cmdlet.
+This example shows how to use the New-MgBetaApplicationTokenIssuancePolicyByRef Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).